qhtjrmin/GPrimer/README.md

 |Gibbs free energy (∆G, kcal/mol)|>=-9|
 |hairpin|<3-mer|

-If users wat to change the parameters, set the option -p1 as 1.
-Then, they can enter the paramter values that they want.
+If you want to change the parameters, set the option -p1 as 1.
+Then, you can enter the paramter values that you want.

 The example command for setting your own single filtering parameters:
 ```